Pop-punk: Reception

-Blink-182 also received a lot of criticism from punk rock fans, being accused of selling out for their pop-music-inspired style of pop punk.
+Blink-182 also received a lot of criticism from punk rock fans, being accused of selling out for their pop-music-inspired style of punk.
 Lydon called Blink-182 "bunch of silly boys ... an imitation of a comedy act."
 Blink-182 guitarist and singer Tom DeLonge responded to criticism, saying: "I love all those criticisms, because fuck all those magazines!
 I hate with a passion Maximumrocknroll and all those zines that think they know what punk is supposed to be.
 I think it's so much more punk to piss people off than to conform to all those veganistic views."

 In a November 2004 interview, Sum 41 rhythm guitarist and lead singer Deryck Whibley said: "We don't even consider ourselves punk.
 We're just a rock band.
 We want to do something different.
 We want to do our own thing.
 That's how music has always been to us."
 Sum 41's lead guitarist Dave Baksh reiterated Whibley's claims, stating "We just call ourselves rock...
 It's easier to say than punk, especially around all these fuckin' kids that think they know what punk is.
-Something that was based on not having any rules has probably one of the strictest fucking rule books in the world."
+Something that was based on not having any rules has probably been one of the strictest fucking rule books in the world."

-Music critic for Treblezine Jeff Terich argued that the debate regarded the ethics of "pop-punk" is redundant, saying that the there is "no discussion of the genre that doesn’t eventually devolve into the black-mold-like growth of Disney-approved mallrats, but the irony of it is that all punk is pop.
+Music critic for Treblezine Jeff Terich argued that the debate regarded the ethics of "pop-punk" is redundant, saying that there is "no discussion of the genre that doesn't eventually devolve into the black-mold-like growth of Disney-approved mallrats, but the irony of it is that all punk is pop.
 The Ramones?
 Pop.
 The Clash?
 Pop.
 And The Buzzcocks?
-Damn right they’re pop."
+Damn right they're pop."